rchalumeau/playingwithterraform/README.md

 - ssue with the current redis cluster, got error "you can't write against a read only slave" : maybe due to my lack f expertise on elasticache, I guess that the endpoint URL is to be fixed.
 - Fine tuning of the security groups needs to be done.
 - Send logs to cloudwatch : access logs from ALB, access to Redis, etc...
-- Redirect the http to https.
+- Redirect from http to https.
 80 is still open in this HCL.
+- The two containers start at the same time, therefore they stop at the same time.
+The duration of ECS healthcheck, the time t provision, makes a 503 error until the tasks are running and the ALB is healthy.
+The two containers should be started at differnt times (know how to do in kubernetes, don't know woth ECS)

 # CI/CD